 Have you ever found yourself staring at your plants, wondering if they need a little extra love to truly thrive?
 You’re not alone.
 Keeping plants healthy and vibrant can sometimes feel like a guessing game, especially when it comes to feeding them.
-That’s where Baby Bio Plant Food comes in—a trusted favourite among plant enthusiasts.
-But how do you know exactly when to use it?
+That’s where Baby Bio Plant Food comes in—a trusted favourite among plant enthusiasts for over 70 years, manufactured by SBM Life Science.
+But how do you know exactly when and how to use it?

 When to use Baby Bio: The best time to use Baby Bio Plant Food is during the active growing season, which typically runs from early spring through late summer.
 For most houseplants, apply the feed every 7–14 days when you see new leaves or shoots appearing.
 Reduce feeding significantly in autumn and stop during winter dormancy to prevent root burn.